 As an international school we have several accreditations (IB®, NEASC candidate, ECIS, etc) and programmes that are open to all of our students.
-We are undergoing NEASC accreditation in 2020-21 and will soon be able to offer an accredited American High School Diploma, to all students graduating the DP.
+We are undergoing NEASC accreditation and will soon be able to offer an accredited American High School Diploma, to all students graduating the DP.

 For students whose mother tongue is not English, we offer the preparation for the Cambridge language exams.
 In addition to this, we also offer the preparation for the French DELF, Spanish Cervantes Institute exams, and German Goethe Institute Exams.

 The following timeframes are open to any student, currently abroad, who wishes to come to SEK-Dublin for a shorter time period to continue their studies and live in an immersive English environment.